iocoop/policies/Bylaws.md

 ### Section 7.03.
 Nomination.

-(a) The Board of Directors may prescribe reasonable nomination and election procedures for the election of Directors given the nature, size, and operations of the Corporation.
+(a) The Board of Directors will prescribe reasonable nomination and election procedures for the election of Directors given the nature, size, and operations of the Corporation.
 The procedures must include: (1) a reasonable means of nominating persons for election as Directors, (2) a reasonable opportunity for a nominee to communicate the nominee's qualifications and the reasons for the nominee's candidacy to the members, (3) a reasonable opportunity for all nominees to solicit votes, (4) a reasonable opportunity for all the members to choose among the nominees.

 (b) When the Corporation distributes any material soliciting a vote for any nominee for Director in any publication owned or controlled by the Corporation, it must make available to each other nominee, in the same material, an equal amount or space with equal prominence to be used by the nominee for a purpose reasonably related to the election.
 The Corporation must mail within ten (10) business days to all members any material related to the election which a nominee for Director has furnished, upon written request and payment of mailing costs by the nominee, or allow the nominee to obtain the names, addresses, and voting rights of members within five (5) business days after the request.